Keeping the borough clean

 - Make sure you use our recycling centres properly.
 Non-recyclable waste left at a bring site is fly tipping.

-- Check anyone who collects waste from your home is a registered waste carrier on the Environmental Agency website (LINK TO EA REGISTOR).
+- Check anyone who collects waste from your home is a registered waste carrier on the Environmental Agency website.

 - Ensure that you get a waste transfer note from your waste carrier.